-Although you will be allowed to use your arm immediately after surgery, your arm will be painful at first and in the first few weeks you will be quite one handed which will significantly affect your daily activities.
+Your arm will be painful at first and in the first three to four weeks you will be quite one handed which will significantly affect your daily activities.

 As your pain improves so will the amount you can use your arm.